 “Unique and boutique wines of Suisun Valley (and Solano County under our Shale Peak Vineyards label).
 Small lot winemaking from the vineyard to the winery brings fresh vibrant wines to your palate.
 We grow, vint, bottle our wines with limited intervention.”

 Suisun Valley has seen grape vines since the 1800’s and that history remains strong today with a new group of growers and winemakers realizing the quality afforded here.
 A rediscovery of the Suisun Valley AVA began in the early 2000’s and began shaping a new presence with great rural character.
 While today, in 2018, large wineries are present, Suisun Valley remains the domain for small lot production and cellar door experience

 With that backdrop in place King Andrews Vineyards got started in 1989.
 While our own wine program barely consumes 5% of the grapes we grow, each year selections are made from the various blocks that will reflect the real character of Suisun Valley and Solano County.
 We have settled on Cabernet Sauvignon, Zinfandel, Sangiovese as mainstays, often blended for reds like Shale Peak Vineyards – Toscano di Solano, while Albarino is the sole flagship white.
 Several fermentation styles are produced of this incredible Spanish heritage grape to bring forward its depth of refreshing acidity and flavor.

 Many wines are fermented allowing native natural yeasts to do the work, but not always.
-Use of nuetral french oak barrels for elevage, avoiding overly oak flavors, allow the vineyard to speak clearly.
-Suisun Valley has signature qualities in smooth but spicey tannins and bright fruit flavors.
+Use of neutral french oak barrels for elevage, avoiding overly oak flavors, allow the vineyard to speak clearly.
+Suisun Valley has signature qualities in smooth but spicy tannins and bright fruit flavors.
 These techniques help guide that virtue along.
 And of course do not overlook Maya and her red blend.

 The California Heritage White block, a new take on old selections